p3nal/tree-clone/README.md

 # Tree clone
 This is a way slower implementation of the tree utility.
+For the fun of it.